nlenssen/nlenssen.github.io/_pages/publications.md

 **N. Lenssen**, L. Goddard, and S. Mason (2020), "Seasonal Forecast Skill of ENSO Teleconnection Maps" Weather and Forecasting DOI: 10.1175/WAF-D-19-0235.1.

-**N. Lenssen**, G. A. Schmidt, J. E. Hansen, M. Menne, R. Ruedy, A. Persin, and D. Zyss (2019), "Im- provements in the Uncertainty Model in the Goddard Institute for Space Studies Surface Temperature (GISTEMP) analysis" J. Geophys.
+**N. Lenssen**, G. A. Schmidt, J. E. Hansen, M. Menne, R. Ruedy, A. Persin, and D. Zyss (2019), "Improvements in the Uncertainty Model in the Goddard Institute for Space Studies Surface Temperature (GISTEMP) analysis" J. Geophys.
 Res.
 Atmos.
 DOI: 10.1029/2018JD029522.
 * Fifth-most cited article in J. Geophys.
 Res. of articles published 2016–2020
 * Cited in IPCC AR6 WGI Chapters 2, 3, and 10